realead/cynamedtuple/README.md

 ## Producing pyx-code

-Under the hood cynamedtuple uses string code snippets from Cython (aka `cython.inline`), with that some constrains come into play:
+Under the hood cynamedtuple uses string code snippets from Cython (aka `cython.inline`), and with that some constrains come into play:

   * Cython doesn't not yet supporting any cimports/includes from string code snippets
-  * it is not possible to define any types via `ctypedef` e.g. `ctypedef int myint` and use them in cynamedtuple, thus the types of cynamedtuple are limited to the built-in types.
+  * it is not possible to define any types via `ctypedef` e.g. `ctypedef int myint` and use them in a `cynamedtuple`, thus the types of `cynamedtuple` are limited to the built-in types.

-A workaround is to use `untyped_namedtuple_cycode` and to build a cython module from returned code, use `cython_header`-argument to insert needed defintions, e.g.
+A workaround is to use `typed_namedtuple_cycode` to produce the Cython code and to build a cython module from it.
+Use `cython_header`-argument to insert needed definitions, e.g.

      typed_namedtuple_cycode("A", (("a", "myint"),), cython_header = ["ctypedef int myint"])